 Also that LDAP is a protocol which defines the “language” used for client programs to talk to servers (and servers to servers, too).
 LDAP is a way of speaking to Active Directory.

-AD (Active Directory) is a directory service developed by Microsoft and provides a number of network related services using standardized protocols.
+AD (Active Directory) is a directory service developed by Microsoft and provides a number of network-related services using standardized protocols.
 AD optionally support Kerberos based authentication and supports LDAP versions 2 and 3.
 Also, it provides DNS based services.

 KEY DIFFERENCES BETWEEN LDAP AND AD –

 |Abbreviation for||Lightweight Directory Access Protocol||Active Directory

-|Philosophy||LDAP is an application protocol for querying and modifying items in directory service providers like Active Directory.||Active Directory is a database based system that provides authentication, directory, policy, and other services in a Windows environment.
+|Philosophy||An application protocol for querying and modifying items in directory service providers like Active Directory, which supports a form of LDAP.||Active Directory is a database based system that provides authentication, directory, policy, and other services in a Windows environment.
 It is a centralized hierarchical directory database which contains information of all user accounts in the network.

 |Functionality||LDAP is one of the protocols you can use to communicate with Active directory||AD is a directory services database

-|Standard||LDAP is an open standard||AD is Microsoft's proprietary
+|Standard||LDAP is a standard||AD is Microsoft's proprietary

-|Supported platforms||Focussed on the Linux / Unix environment.||Microsoft’s AD is largely a directory for Windows users, devices, and applications
+|Supported platforms||Focused on the Linux / Unix environment.||Microsoft’s AD is largely a directory for Windows users, devices, and applications